hkaido0718/IncompleteDiscreteChoice/README.md

 Depending on your environment, you may need to install the following modules.
 - CVXPY (https://www.cvxpy.org/install/): A module for convex optimization.
 Installation: `pip install cvxpy`
-- down (https://pypi.org/project/gdown/): A module for downloading files from Google Drive.
+- gdown (https://pypi.org/project/gdown/): A module for downloading files from Google Drive.
 Installation: `pip install gdown`

 # Tutorials